OberstKrueger/www-oberstkrueger-com/report/appendices/books-i-have-read/index.md

 - Tolkien, J.R.R. - The Silmarillion
 - Twain, Mark - Adventures of Huckleberry Finn
 - Twain, Mark - The Adventures of Tom Sawyer
+- Vance, J.D. - Hillbilly Elegy: A Memoir of a Family and Culture in Crisis
 - Weber, Imogen Lloyd - The Intelligent Conversationalist
 - Williams, Terry - The Cocaine Kids: The Inside Story Of A Teenage Drug Ring
 - Wohlsen, Marcus - Biopunk: DIY Scientists Hack the Software of Life